santarl/VitaOxiPad/README.md

 ### 4.2 Linux Client

 The behavior is close to how the DualShock 4 (`vendor: 0x054C`, `product: 0x9CC`) is defined in Linux.
-Three `uinput` devices are emulated:
+Four `uinput` devices are emulated:

 - Main `uinput` device (Dpad, Sticks, buttons, triggers)
 - Touchpad `uinput` device;
-- Motion Sensors `uinput` device for accelerometer and gyroscope.
+- Motion Sensors `uinput` device for accelerometer and gyroscope;
+- Keyboard `uinput` device.

 | Feature                         | Support | Details                                                                                                           |
 | ------------------------------- | :-----: | ----------------------------------------------------------------------------------------------------------------- |